RobbyMo81/reading-notes/README.md

 Daily Reading notes for
 ## February ##

-- [ ] Upload Your First Github repo
-- [ ] Upload Your First Github repo
+Upload Your First Github repo Lab 01a

+-[ ] Completed

-- [ ] Upload Your First Github repo
+Upload Your First Github gist

+-[ ] Completed Lab 01

+items will be updated daily

+* Week 1 Completed

+-[ ] Place holder for updates

+-[ ] Place holder for updates

+-[ ] Place holder for updates

+* Week 2 Completed